Donaldson-Thomas invariants of length 2 flops: The DT Toolbox

-\begin{lemma} The following equality holds in the ring of motivic power series:
+\begin{lemma} For a symmetric quiver, the following equality holds in $\Mothat[[\Delta]]$:

-where the product is taken clock-wise over all phases. \end{lemma} The identity \eqref{eq:stabdecompMoHa} depends only the Harder-Narasimhan filtrations induced by the stability condition and not on the specific homomorphism $Z\colon \K_0(\nilp \Jac(Q,W)) \to \C$ chosen.
-We therefore fix the following notion of equivalence, which preserves the decomposition \eqref{eq:stabilitydecomp}. \begin{define} Two stability conditions $Z,Z'\colon\K_0(\nilp \Jac(Q,W))\to\C$ are \emph{equivalent} if they induce the same Harder-Narasimhan filtration on every non-zero representation. \end{define} Not every choice of stability condition will give a good decomposition of the partition function.
+\end{lemma} The decomposition \eqref{eq:stabdecompMoHa} depends only on the Harder-Narasimhan filtrations induced by the stability condition and not on the specific homomorphism $Z\colon \K_0(\nilp \Jac(Q,W)) \to \C$ chosen.
+We therefore fix the following notion of equivalence. \begin{define} Two stability conditions $Z,Z'\colon\K_0(\nilp \Jac(Q,W))\to\C$ are \emph{equivalent} if they induce the same Harder-Narasimhan filtration on every non-zero representation. \end{define} Not every choice of stability condition will give a good decomposition of the partition function.
 For instance, the stability condition $Z\colon \K_0(\nilp \Jac(Q,W))\to \C$ that maps all modules onto a single ray with phase $\uptheta$ gives the trivial relation $\Upphi(t) = \Upphi^\uptheta(t)$.
-We make the following genericity assumption, which guarantees that the decomposition is optimal. \begin{define} Let $Z\colon \K_0(\nilp \Jac(Q,W)) \to \C$ be a stability condition with $\Uptheta$ its phase function, then $Z$ is \emph{generic} if for every pair of $Z$-semistable representations $N,M$
+The following genericity assumption guarantees that the decomposition \eqref{eq:stabilitydecomp} is optimal. \begin{define} Let $Z\colon \K_0(\nilp \Jac(Q,W)) \to \C$ be a stability condition with $\Uptheta$ its phase function, then $Z$ is \emph{generic} if for every pair of $Z$-semistable representations $N,M$

-\end{define} Let $Z$ be a generic stability condition, and $\uptheta$ a phase for which a semistable module exists.
-Then the genericity implies that the dimension vectors of semistable modules $M$ with $\Uptheta(M) =\uptheta$ are multiples of a common, indivisible dimension vector $\updelta \in \Updelta$.
-Using the plethystic exponential, one may therefore expand the partition function of phase $\uptheta$ as
+\end{define} Let $Z$ be a generic stability condition, and $\uptheta$ a phase for which $\cA^\uptheta$ is nonzero.
+Then the genericity implies that the dimension vectors of objects in $\cA^\uptheta$ are multiples of a common, indivisible dimension vector $\updelta \in \Updelta$.
+The coefficients of $\Upphi^\uptheta(t)$ are zero for any dimension vector which is not a multiple of $\updelta$, so after comparing with the BPS ansatz in \eqref{eq:BPSansatz} one finds